ElenkaSan/Real-Time-Task/README.md

 ```

-### Project setup
+### Project Setup
-In the project directory, you can run:
+In the project directory, you run:

 ```
 npm install